Tamwai/manga-mobi2cbz/README_en.md

 > ⚠️ Only supports DRM-free Kindle comics.
 Store-purchased DRM-protected eBooks cannot be parsed.
 >
-> ⚠️ The code is entirely AI-generated.
-I cannot audit it line by line; please evaluate the risks before use.
->
 > 📝 Note: This project is for personal use, intended to preserve AI-generated scripts for future reuse.
 >
 > **Project Origin**: It began with converting my own Kindle comics, having AI generate scripts each time.
 To simplify reuse and avoid losing scripts, I uploaded them to GitHub.